StefanDima14/DevOps-Bootcamp-2025/Scipting with Python and bash/neonews/readme.md

 Before you can run this application, you will need the following:

 - Python 3.7+
-- An AWS account with credentials configured on your local machine.
+- An AWS account with a CLI user configured on your local machine.
+This user needs **AmazonS3FullAccess** and **AmazonDynamoDBFullAccess** permissions (Note: This is more permissive than usual, but is for demo purposes).
+    - Create access keys for the CLI user in the AWS Console.
+    - Use the following command to set the credentials locally:
+      ```bash
+      aws configure
+      ```
 - API key from [Newsdata.io](https://newsdata.io/).

 ## Setup & Installation